Pilfer/ultimate-guitar-scraper/README.md

 - A utility that calculates the most used chords or progressions in a specific set of songs
 - Automatic transposition service
 - A tab "player" - similar to the "GuitarPro" application
+- Save text-based tabs + associated meta
+- Generate and save HTML, PDF, etc tabs
+- Download tabs then upload to popular services like Google Drive, Dropbox, etc

+### Features

+- [X] Commandline interface (WIP)
+- [X] Fetch a tab by id
+- [X] Fetch tab by URL
+- [X] Search for tabs
+- [X] Explore popular tabs
+- [X] Explore tab as `.wav` (Thanks to [https://github.com/timiskhakov/music](https://github.com/timiskhakov/music))!!
+- [X] Fetch popular tabs (see: `ultimateguitar.Explore`)
+- [ ] Scrape all tabs by artist
+  -  Fun fact: on mobile, UG doesn't have a "list tabs by artist name/id" endpoint.
+They just load ~7 pages.
+Weird.
+The functionality for this is technically here already, I just didn't add a helper method.
+Go nuts.

+### Building

+1. `go build` (lol)

+### Using the CLI

+Run `./ultimate-guitar-scraper -h` if you're curious, buuuut...

+- Fetch a tab: `./ultimate-guitar-scraper fetch -id 96835 -output wee.wav`
+- Fetch and export tab as HTML (using `cmd/data/template.tmpl`): `./ultimate-guitar-scraper export -id 96835`
+- Fetch a tab and export it as a .wav file: `./ultimate-guitar-scraper wav -id 113039 -output hallelujah.wav`

 #### ...
 But why?